-The summer constellations Taurus (bull) and Orion (hunter) return to our evening skies, followed closely by the Milky Way as it stretches across our eastern horizon.
+The summer constellations Taurus (bull) and Orion (hunter) return to our evening skies, followed closely by the Milky Way stretching across our eastern horizon.
 Sirius, the brightest star in the night sky, lies within Canis Major (big dog) in the east.